Supported Operating System Distributions

 Toolbx is regularly tested on the following host operating systems:

-It’s possible to create containers for a different distribution through the use of the --distro and --release options, or their counterparts in the configuration file.
-The --distro flag specifies the name of the distribution, and --release specifies its version.
+It’s possible to create containers for a different distribution through the use of the distro and release command line options, or their counterparts in the configuration file.
+The distro option specifies the name of the distribution, and release specifies its version.
 For example:

 toolbox create --distro ubuntu --release 22.04